ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-04_A-Basic-App/README.md

    4. [React State](04_React-State.md)

-Here's the app you'll build.
+Here's the app you'll build running in the Android emulator.
 ![Alt](./assets/00/app-home.PNG "Avocado App")

 It's pretty simple.
 Every time you eat an avocado you click the "I ate an avocado" button and the app will keep track of your avocado intake.

-Now let's get started.
+Now let's create our app.